BBVA/kapow/docs/source/the_project/install_and_configure.rst

 Include *Kapow!* in your Container Image
 ----------------------------------------

-If you want to include *Kapow!* in a :any:`Docker` image, you can add the binary directly from the releases section.
+If you want to include *Kapow!* in a `Docker` image, you can add the binary directly from the releases section.
 Below is an example :file:`Dockerfile` that includes *Kapow!*.